 Phase II reactions catalyze the conjugation (glucuronidation, sulfation, glutathione conjugation) of a water-soluble endogenous molecule to the drug compound and further enhance the water solubility of drugs and their renal or biliary excretion.
-Glucuronidation, glutathione conjugation and acetylation are deficient in the neonate, whereas sulfate conjugation is an effective pathway at birth.
+Glucuronidation, glutathione conjugation, and acetylation are deficient in the neonate, whereas sulfate conjugation is an effective pathway at birth.
 The ontogeny of conjugation reactions (i.e., those involving phase II enzymes) is less well established than the ontogeny of reactions involving phase I enzymes.
-Glucuronidation of morphine (a UGT2B7 substrate) can be detected in premature infants as young as 24 weeks of gestational age.
-The clearance of morphine from plasma is positively correlated with post-conceptional age and quadruples between 27 and 40 weeks postconceptual age, thereby necessitating corresponding increases in the dose of morphine to maintain effective analgesia (15, 16).
+Glucuronidation of morphine (a UGT2B7 substrate) can be detected in premature infants as young as 24 wk of gestational age.
+The clearance of morphine from plasma is positively correlated with postconceptional age and quadruples between 27 and 40 wk postconceptual age, thereby necessitating corresponding increases in the dose of morphine to maintain effective analgesia (16).

 Along with changes in hepatic maturation, developmental changes occur with renal function.
-The nephrogenesis that begins in the eighth week of gestation is completed by 36 weeks of age.
-At that time, for the full complement of nephrons, glomerular filtration rate is only 5% of the adult values (17-19).
-Measurements of renal plasma flow (para-aminohippuric acid) and glomerular filtration rate (inulin or mannitol) that are normalized for the body surface area indicate that adult values are reached between 6 and 12 months of age.
+The nephrogenesis that begins in the eighth week of gestation is completed by 36 wk of age.
+At that time, for the full complement of nephrons, glomerular filtration rate (GFR) is only 5% of the adult values (17-19).
+Measurements of renal plasma flow (PAH) and GFR (inulin or mannitol) that are normalized for the body surface area indicate that adult values are reached between 6 and 12 mo of age.

 Both anatomical and functional immaturity of renal tubules is present at birth, and both passive reabsorption and active secretion are diminished.
-The maturation of renal tubular function reaches the adult renal tubular function values by 12-18 months of age.
+The maturation of renal tubular function reaches the adult renal tubular function values by 12-18 mo of age.
 If the constant of pediatric physiology is change, then variability in the rate of change must occur.
 Variability in drug pharmacology is an inevitable consequence of growth and development.

 Developmental changes in renal function can dramatically alter the plasma clearance of compounds with extensive renal elimination and thereby affect the age-appropriate selection of a dose regimen.
 Pharmacokinetic studies of drugs, which are excreted primarily by the glomeruli, have shown correlations between plasma drug clearance and normal maturational changes in renal function.
 Concomitant administration of medications such as betamethasone and indomethacin may alter the normal pattern of renal maturation in neonates.
-Thus, for drugs that are primarily eliminated by the kidney, clinicians must individualize treatment regimens in an age-appropriate fashion that reflects both maturational and treatmentassociated changes in kidney function.
-It is important to recognize how these developmental changes affect opioid clearance in children and how the pharmacokinetic changes with age affect pharmacodynamic variability.
+Thus, for drugs that are primarily eliminated by the kidney, clinicians must individualize treatment regimens in an age-appropriate fashion that reflects both maturational and treatment-associated changes in kidney function.